Ng-Sheng-Tat/Crash-Course-on-Python/readme.md

-# Crash Course on Python
+## Crash Course on Python

-# Specialization Course 1 - by Google
+## Specialization Course 1 - Google IT Automation with Python Specialization

-# Coursera Course
+# Google (Coursera)